The Difference Between Saving and Investing (And Why It Matters So Much)

 Step 2: Max Out Tax-Advantaged Accounts

 Contribute to your 401(k) at least up to your employer match.
 Then fund a Roth IRA if eligible.
+Not sure how to allocate inside those accounts?
+How to Build Your First Investment Portfolio walks you through it.

 These are investing buckets – not savings.